Subgin/tonic/README.md

 #### Sorting

-By default, the `name` attribute and all "integer" attributes are used to build the sorting options.
+By default, the `name` attribute and all integer attributes are used to build the sorting options.

 Options